muzak-project/muzak/README.md

 ### TODO

+* GUI "frontend"?
+* optional "deep" index containing ID3 tags
+* isolation of art and music output (`Muzak::ArtProvider`?)
 * current indexing/sorting logic is terrible
-* index's timestamp should be used for automatic reindexing
-* album art logic for `mpv` is funky
 * all the documentation
 * readline's tab complete is terrible with spaces (maybe use `bond`?)